coreinfrastructure/best-practices-badge/doc/security.md

 in the code that we're allowing an exception).
-These style tools help us avoid more problematic constructs (in some cases avoiding defects that might lead to vulnerabilities), and also make the code easier to review.
+These style tools help us avoid more problematic constructs (in some cases avoiding defects that might lead to vulnerabilities), and also make the code easier to review
+(by both humans and other programs).

+Modifications integrated into the master branch are further automatically checked.
+See [CONTRIBUTING.md](../CONTRIBUTING.md) for more information.

+The software has a strong test suite; this helps find problems, and makes it easier to update components or fix problems.

+We work to enable third-party review.
+We release the software as open source software (OSS), using a well-known OSS license (MIT).

 These steps cannot *guarantee* that there are no vulnerabilities, but we think they reduce the risks.